Small Town Flavors: Apalachicola, Port St. Joe, St. George Island, Carrabelle and Eastpoint

 Whereas Apalachicola's world may be the oyster, in nearby Port St. Joe the crustacean of renown is the bay scallop, harvested recreationally during the summer months.
 Charters take watersports enthusiasts on scalloping expeditions and also snorkeling and diving to local wrecks and ledges.
 Port St. Joe is the site of Florida's first Constitution Convention where both the drafting and the signing of Florida’s Constitution took place.
 A monument and museum now sits on the historical site remembering the erstwhile town of St. Joseph.

-For sun time, head to Mexico Beach, one of Florida's least developed beach towns with a mañana sort of personality that earns it its name.
 The area's other beaches hide well away from crowds and traffic on a thin peninsula of sand known as St. Joseph's Peninsula and Cape San Blas.

 Finding it requires a trip off the beaten path known as Highway 98, through forests of skyscraping pines and magnolias.
 A state park and 1,650-acre wilderness area occupy the reclusive far end of the cape, with camping, beaching among the towering dunes, fishing and wildlife spotting as favorite pastimes.